Issara-Institute/react-assignment/README.md

 ### What are we looking for?

 With this assignment we would evaluate the following:

- - Ability to create new react projects using [Create React App](https://facebook.github.io/create-react-app/)
+ - Ability to write unit tests
  - Understanding of JSX
  - Passing props to components
- - Understanding of stateful and stateless Components
+ - Understanding of stateful and stateless components
  - Basic understanding of state management and component lifecycle methods
  - Fetching data from an API endpoint
  - Conditional rendering
  - Working with lists
- - Ability of the applicant to learn a new React UI library and use its components in their app

 ### Instructions
 This app should be a responsive (mobile, tablet and desktop) and will be tested on Chrome browser.